Tenno Sho (Spring) Preview, Tips, Runners & Trends

 • 2021: Winner in 1 (12,3) [17 Runners]

-The course which has produced the most winners of the Tenno Sho (Spring) is Hanshin, there has been a total number of 6 winners of this race who ran at Hanshin last time out.
-The next best course which has produced the second most winners is Nakayama, there has been a total number of 4 winners of this race who ran at Nakayama last time out.
+The course which has produced the most winners of the Tenno Sho (Spring) is Hanshin; there have been a total of 5 winners of this race who ran at Hanshin last time out.
+The next best course, which has produced the second most winners, is Nakayama; there have been a total of 4 winners of this race who ran at Nakayama last time out.

-The race is open to both sexes with the Male runners having produced a total of 10 winners from a total of 151 runners whilst the Female runners have produced 0 winners from a total of 14 runners.
+The race is open to both sexes, with the Male runners having produced a total of 10 winners from a total of 152 runners, whilst the Female runners have produced 0 winners from a total of 11 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Tenno Sho (Spring):